Triguna-Jaya-Surabaya/SOP-Triguna/docs/Warehouse/Deliberation.md

 # Main_Office Migration
 ## SBY 1 Chatting + 1 Printing
-- Main Office move to SDA  [[Deliberation#Main_Office 2 Chatting]] reside if 1 person is at each location?
+- Main Office move to SDA  reside if 1 person is at each location?
 - SDA
 - ~~SBY~~
 	- Pros: Nothing changes